 Post Type: Document

-This item was entered by Erin.
+This item was entered by Henk2 Jordaan.
 They assume full responsibility for all content.

 Artist or Author: Scientific American

 Creation Year: 1892

 This article was published in 1892 in Scientific American about the controversy surrounding artificially rain making experiments conducted in Midland, Texas, which were funded by the United States government.
 Similar experimentshappen today, now known as 'cloud seeding'.